 We need to study all the options, and choose the most promising ones, regardless of whether it fits with our political ideology.
 This isn’t a left vs. right issue.
 This is about taking care of each other, and helping folks to have the dignity of being able to take care of themselves.

 Meanwhile, rural hospitals are struggling.
 Healthcare “deserts” have become a problem in much of the state.
+People report needing to travel 2-3 hours for routine medical care in some areas.
+Loss of Medicaid funds will only hurt these over-stretched rural hospitals more.

 We need to encourage and support health providers in rural areas.
 We need to honor the mandate given by Idahoans to expand access to the Medicaid program.
 And we need to increase access to quality women’s health care, which includes abortion procedures.